gitee2github/docs/docs/en/docs/Container/isula-build.md

 > - isula-build supports the .dockerignore file with a maximum size of 1 MiB.
 > - Ensure that only the current user has the read and write permissions on the Dockerfiles to prevent other users from tampering with the files.
 > - During the build, the RUN command starts the container to build in the container.
 Currently, isula-build supports the host network only.
-> - isula-build only supports the tar.gz compression format.
+> - isula-build only supports the tar compression format.
 > - isula-build commits once after each image build stage is complete, instead of each time a Dockerfile line is executed.
 > - isula-build does not support cache build.
 > - isula-build starts the build container only when the RUN command is built.